Jane's Guide

 • Pay Types tells Jane how you pay each staff member.
 Examples:

-• Regular Commission: if you pay a % of their services.
+• Service Compensation: if you pay a % of their services.

 • Hourly Compensation: for admin or flexible hours.